peterkwkwan/Programming_Theory/HTML.md

 When visitor first enters your site, the response contains static HTML along with JS and assets.
 React takes over and then _hydrates_ the HTML (add event listeners to DOM).
 Subsequent page requests are DOM updates managed by React.

-Essentially you get "best" of both worlds - better SEO due to SSR initial load, and better UX due to CSR's app-like interaction.
+Essentially you get "best" of both worlds - better SEO due to SSR static HTML on initial load, and better UX/performance.